ITC welcomes Rhonda M. Smith, who talks about moving forward and shares her personal story about her site: Breast Cancer Partner.

 "Do not give up.
 The beginning is always the hardest."

-Doreen Puglisi, the founder of The Pink Ribbon Program, joins the Nation for a great discussion on finding that "new normal".
+Doreen Puglisi, the founder of The Pink Ribbon Program, joins The Breast Podcast for a great discussion on finding that "new normal".

 The Women's Health and Cancer Rights Act, or Women’s Health Act of 1998.
 The Breast Cancer Patient Education Act (BCEPA) of 2015.